zaheer9100/WUDA-Delivery/README.md

 The Process Viewpoint focuses on the system’s dynamic behavior and describes how different parts of the system interact at runtime to achieve specific tasks.
 It models processes such as order placement, payment handling, delivery tracking, and inventory updates, often showing how components communicate, synchronize, and handle concurrent activities.
 In this delivery platform, the process view ensures smooth coordination between customers, vendors, and delivery agents by managing workflows like order processing, delivery assignment, and real-time status updates.

-The System Sequence Diagram (SSD) below outlines the step-by-step interactions between the key actors—Customer, Vendor, Delivery Agent—and the Hyperlocal Delivery Platform during an order's lifecycle.
+The System Sequence Diagram (SSD) below outlines the step-by-step interactions between the key actors—Customer, Vendor, Delivery Agent—and the WUDA-Delivery Platform during an order's lifecycle.
 The process begins when the Customer browses nearby vendors, selects items, and confirms the order, prompting the System to process payment and notify the Vendor while assigning a Delivery Agent.
 Next, the Vendor updates inventory, confirms order acceptance, and marks it as ready for pickup, which triggers the System to alert the Delivery Agent and update the Customer on the order status.
 The Delivery Agent then accepts the request, picks up the order, and provides real-time updates as it moves through "En Route" to "Delivered," with the System relaying tracking information to the Customer.
 Finally, after delivery, the Customer submits feedback on the Vendor, products, and delivery experience, which the System records for analytics and service improvement.
-The diagram effectively captures the end-to-end workflow, highlighting real-time coordination, status updates, and seamless communication among all parties involved in the hyperlocal delivery process.
+The diagram effectively captures the end-to-end workflow, highlighting real-time coordination, status updates, and seamless communication among all parties involved in the WUDA-Delivery process.

 <a id="figure-4-system-sequence-diagram-to-show-interaction-between-customer-vendor-and-delivery-agent"></a>